carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 Kraken-biom is a program that creates BIOM tables from the Kraken output [kraken-biom](https://github.com/smdabdoub/kraken-biom)

-Lets take a look at the different flags that kraken-biom have:
+Let's take a look at the different flags that `kraken-biom` has:

 ~~~
 $ kraken-biom -h